Siphon880gh/Bookmark-Url-Db/README.md

 # Bookmark Url Db

 By Weng Fei Fung.
 This plugin allows you to save information such as DOM state or form values into the bookmark.
-When the user opens the bookmark, that information becomes available to the webpage.
-It is also available to anyone they share the URL to.
+When the user or whoever they share the link with opens the bookmark, that information loads to the webpage.
 How this works is by appending the information into the URL.

 ## Getting Started